 - Alba Mixtura — white field blend based on Pinot Blanc

 - Alba Tilia — white blend based on Riesling

-- Alba Rosales — skin-contact (usually 2 or 3 weeks) orange based on Gewurztraminer
+- Alba Rosales — skin-contact (2 weeks) orange based on Gewurztraminer

 - Rosa Mixtura — direct press rosé blend (usually St. Laurent and friends)